Koninklijke Nederlandse Stoomboot-Maatschappij: KNSM's first attempt at Transatlantic shipping

 In April 1873 the board of KNSM proposed to the shareholders to sell 3,000,000 guilders in shares, and to sell bonds for 2,000,000.
 With the money two ocean liners would be ordered.
 Meanwhile, the North Sea Canal was close to completion, so that after using Nieuwediep for a few years, the line could leave from Amsterdam.
 The proposal led to the sale of only 872 shares, and of only 1,189 bonds at 95%, but it was enough to order two 3,500 ton ships and 200 hp.
 These were the Stad Amsterdam and Stad Haarlem.

 1873 was a good year for the KNSM.
-However, just when the ocean liners where getting ready, the big Panic of 1873 brought migrant traffic to the USA to a halt.
+However, just when the ocean liners where getting ready, the big Panic of 1873 brought migrant traffic to the US to a halt.
 The situation was so bad that in February 1875 the KNSM board was authorized by the shareholders to not commission the new ocean liners.
 During the same meeting, the KNSM decided to get involved in founding the Stoomvaart Maatschappij Zeeland, which would have a very difficult start.
 Of its share capital, only 160,000 guilders were taken by the public, while Prince Henry and KSNM each took 320,000 guilders of shares.

 The KNSM now experienced some very rough years.
 Apart from very low freights, many of her ships met with disasters that put them out of action for many months.
 Of the two ocean liners, Stad Amsterdam twice sailed to the East Indies, but proved unsuitable for the climate.
 Stad Haarlem was chartered for a trip to New Zealand, but that resulted in even more losses.
 On the other hand, the opening of the North Sea Canal in 1876, and that of the Amsterdam–Zutphen railway led to great cost reductions.
 In 1877, the liquidation of the ASM led KNSM to expand its activity to Hamburg.

 In 1879 the KNSM succeeded in ending its failed Transatlantic adventure.
 Stad Amsterdam was sold to the Compagnie Générale Transatlantique in Spring and was renamed.
 Somewhat later, the Stad Haarlem was sold to the same company.
 The price was less than half of that for which they had been built.
 The company took the loss by reducing the share capital by 50%.
 At the same time, the board accepted a drastic reduction in its rewards.
 Meanwhile, the KNSM was very successful in trading with Russia via Tallinn up to 1879.